-Hitchcock vouched for Young and Innocent in his discussions with Truffaut, perhaps surprisingly so, given how dismissive he could be of his work during this period.
+Hitchcock vouched for Rich and Strange in his discussions with Truffaut, perhaps surprisingly so, given how dismissive he could be of his work during this period.
 He said “I liked the picture; it should have been more successful” and felt “it had lots of ideas”.
 He’s sporadically quite sharp in his approach and has some interesting ideas, treating much of the proceedings as if this is a relic of the silent era.
 There’s much use of title cards, usually to ironic rather than explanatory effect (“Fred had met his princess”).
 Montage is also abundant, as one might expect of a travelogue.

 And he clearly relishes the mordant, monotonous routine that opens the picture: Fred amid a sea of umbrellas, unable to open his; stifled on the Tube, which is stuffed full of people eating disgusting sandwiches in a disgusting fashion and offers no room to read a newspaper without lamping someone; coming home to yet another serving of steak and kidney pudding.
 “I want some life!
 Life, I tell you!” he tells Emily, before opining “The best place for us is the gas oven”.